TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ServerAlert/README.md

 ﻿# BTCPay Server - Server Alert Plugin

+A BTCPay Server plugin that gives server administrators two tools in one: broadcast announcements to users and store owners, and monitor server and store health with automatic alerts when something needs attention.

+## Features

+### Announcements
-Broadcast server-wide announcements to all your store owners and users directly from BTCPay Server.
-Whether it's scheduled maintenance, a service outage, or an important update this plugin ensures everyone on your server gets notified instantly via bell notifications and email.
+Broadcast server-wide messages to all store owners and users directly from BTCPay Server.
+Whether it is scheduled maintenance, a service outage, or an important update, everyone on your server gets notified instantly via bell notifications and email.

+### Health Monitor
+Automatically monitor your server and store infrastructure on a schedule.
+Get alerted the moment something goes wrong and also when it recovers without having to check the dashboard manually.

+**Server-level checks:**
+- Bitcoin node connectivity and sync status

+**Store-level checks:**
+- Approved payouts sitting unprocessed beyond a configurable threshold
+- Lightning node offline or unreachable
+- Lightning inbound capacity below a configurable threshold

 ## What you need?

 - A running BTCPay Server instance (self-hosted or hosted by a third party)
 - Server administrator access
 - SMTP configured in Server settings (optional, required for email notifications)

 ## Installation